Using Your VA Benefits at UNO

-The Dependent’s Education Assistance Program was created for dependents whose sponsor is missing, forcibly detained, has died, or is 100% permanently and totally disabled in connection to active service.
+The Dependent’s Education Assistance Program was created for dependents whose sponsor is missing, forcibly detained, has died, or is 100% permanently and totally disabled in connection to military service.

 • Spouses may use Chapter 35 between 10-20 years, depending on sponsor’s condition

 • Children may use Chapter 35 from age 18-26, though there are certain circumstances

 For additional information on Ch 35 benefit rates, please visit the following page: Chapter 35 Dependents' Education Assistance Program